52inc/Pulley/README.md

 1. See the 3 protocols above.
 2. You can adjust the inset from the top of the screen in the "Open" state by setting the -topInset property on the `PulleyViewController`.
+3. You can enable / disable drawer positions by implementing `PulleyDrawerViewControllerDelegate` in your 'drawer' view controller.
+If you need to change it, call `setNeedsSupportedDrawerPositionsUpdate()` on the `PulleyViewController` so it will recalculate the drawer based on your new settings.
-3. You can adjust the corner radius applied to the drawer by setting the -drawerCornerRadius property on the `PulleyViewController`.
+4. You can adjust the corner radius applied to the drawer by setting the -drawerCornerRadius property on the `PulleyViewController`.
-4. You can adjust the shadow opacity applied to the drawer by setting the -shadowOpacity property on the `PulleyViewController`.
+5. You can adjust the shadow opacity applied to the drawer by setting the -shadowOpacity property on the `PulleyViewController`.
-5. You can adjust the shadow radius applied to the drawer by setting the -shadowRadius property on the `PulleyViewController`.
+6. You can adjust the shadow radius applied to the drawer by setting the -shadowRadius property on the `PulleyViewController`.
-6. You can adjust the background dimming color by setting the -backgroundDimmingColor to an opaque color on the `PulleyViewController`.
+7. You can adjust the background dimming color by setting the -backgroundDimmingColor to an opaque color on the `PulleyViewController`.
-7. You can adjust / remove the background blur effect by setting the -drawerBackgroundVisualEffectView property on the `PulleyViewController`.
+8. You can adjust / remove the background blur effect by setting the -drawerBackgroundVisualEffectView property on the `PulleyViewController`.
-8. You can adjust the alpha of the background dimming color by setting the -backgroundDimmingOpacity property on the `PulleyViewController`.
+9. You can adjust the alpha of the background dimming color by setting the -backgroundDimmingOpacity property on the `PulleyViewController`.
-9. You can change the drawer position by calling setDrawerPosition( : ) on the `PulleyViewController`.
+10. You can change the drawer position by calling setDrawerPosition( : ) on the `PulleyViewController`.
-10. If an object needs to receive delegate callbacks and _isn't_ one of the view controller's presented then you can use the -delegate property on the `PulleyViewController`.
+11. If an object needs to receive delegate callbacks and _isn't_ one of the view controller's presented then you can use the -delegate property on the `PulleyViewController`.
-11. The Swift Interface for `PulleyViewController` is documented in case you want to see real documentation instead of a numbered list of useful things.
+12. The Swift Interface for `PulleyViewController` is documented in case you want to see real documentation instead of a numbered list of useful things.